Public Service Medal

 Confidentiality

-All information provided within a nomination is treated as confidential and if the nomination is successful the nominee will have the opportunity to advise whether they wish their address details to be published
+All information provided within a nomination is treated as confidential.
+If the nomination is successful, the nominee will have the opportunity to advise whether they wish their address details to be published.

 How are nominations considered?

 The NSW PSM Committee meets twice a year to consider eligible nominations for the Australia Day and King’s Birthday honours lists.
-After considering the nominations, the committee recommends a list of proposed recipients to their Premier or responsible Minister, who then makes a recommendation to the Governor.
-The Governor forwards the recommendations to the Governor-General who has the authority to approve the awards.
+After considering the nominations, the committee recommends a list of proposed recipients to the Premier, who then makes a recommendation to the Governor.
+The Governor forwards the recommendations to the Governor-General of Australia, who has the authority to approve the awards.

 Frequently asked questions